mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 * **Result**: Earned $63k in revenue
 * **Grade**: A+

 It looked bleak at the beginning, but I far exceeded my goal.
-Considering my 2019 revenue was only $7.2k, this year's $63k feels like a major accomplishment.
+Considering my 2019 revenue was only $7.2k, an increase of almost 9x feels like a major accomplishment.

 ### Publish 10 blog posts

 * **Result**: Published nine blog posts
 * **Grade**: A-

-I was on track to publish 10 posts, but I decided to skip my tenth post in order to make [my writing course](https://hitthefrontpage.com).
+I was on track to publish 10 posts, but I sacrificed my tenth in order to produce [my writing course](https://hitthefrontpage.com).
 Nevertheless, I'm pleased with the results of my blogging this year.
+I published several articles I feel proud of and managed to connect them to appreciative audiences.

 ### Learn one new technology